JavierCenteno/RandomGenerator/README.md

 ## Usage

-All methods are defined based on `nextUniformLong()`, so this API can be implemented by simply defining that method.
+All methods are defined based on `nextUniformLong()`, so this API can be implemented by simply implementing that method.

 ## Methods